MicrosoftDocs/bot-docs/articles/bot-service-design-pattern-handoff-human.md

  - The **context of the handoff request** that is necessary to route the conversation to the right agent.
  - The **transcript of the conversation**.
 The agent can read the conversation that took place between the customer and the bot before the handoff was initiated.

-## Handoff Library

-To support handoff the **Handoff Library** has been created to complement the Bot Framework v4 SDK.

-The goal of this library is not to offer a universal solution for integration with any customer's system, but rather to provide a **common language** and **best practices** for bot developers and system integrators building conversational AI systems with human in the loop.
+The **Handoff Library** has been created to complement the Bot Framework v4 SDK in supporting handoff.
+The goal is not to offer a universal solution for integration with any customer's system, but rather to provide a **common language** and **best practices** for bot developers and system integrators building conversational AI systems with human in the loop.
+Specifically

-These are the main highlights:

 - Implements the additions to the Bot Framework SDK to support handoff to an agent (also known as *escalation*.
 - Contains definitions of three event types for signaling handoff operations.

-The events are exchanged between a bot and an *agent hub*, also known as engagement hub.
-An agent hub is an application or a system that allows agents, typically humans, to receive and handle requests from users, as well as escalation requests from bots.

 > [!NOTE]
 > Integrations with specific agent hubs are not part of the library.
 > The library will be merged in a future release of the Bot Framework SDK.

-### Protocol details
+## Protocol details

 The protocol is centered around events for initiation (sent by the bot to the channel) and status update (sent by the channel to the bot).

-#### Handoff Initiation
+### Handoff Initiation

 _Handoff Initiation_ event is created by the bot to initiate handoff.
 The event contains the payload as described below.

-##### Name
+#### Name

 The `name` is a REQUIRED field that is set to `"handoff.initiate"`.

-##### Value
+#### Value

 The `value` field is an object containing agent hub-specific JSON content, such as required agent skill etc. Example:
 ```json